HastD/rust_bike_decoder/README.md

 Note that `absorbing` analyzes the *difference* `e_in - e_out` between the input error vector and the output of the BGF decoder, not the error vector itself.
 If the `--ncw` flag is set, absorbing sets found in this way will also be classified into near-codeword sets.

 The `cycles` command re-runs the BGF decoder on the input vectors for a specified number of iterations, searching for *cycles* in the decoding process.
 It attaches the data of whether a cycle was found, and the iterations at which it was found if so.
 Note that successful decoding does count as a cycle (of length 1), and may be observed even if the original vector was counted as a decoding failure due to running for more iterations.
+If the `--ncw` flag is set, the differences `e_in - e_out` will also be classified into near-codeword sets.

-The `ncw` command classifies supports of decoding failure vectors into near-codeword sets.
+The `ncw` command classifies supports of decoding failure vectors (that is, `e_in`, *not* `e_in - e_out`) into near-codeword sets.

 ### `sampler`